AnaneRex/DU-Item-Dispenser-screen/README.md

 Link a screen to the programming board and continue.
 Can also attach lights as well, will turn green if it contains items or red if empty.

 **Requirements**
-Programming Board
+1 Programming Board
-At leats one screen
+At least 1 screen
-Can add lights and databank
+Can add multiple lights and 1 databank but not required.

+Attach to pressure tile, button, switch, or zone detector for easy activation.

 **The Parameters:**
 Sale Header: Item name